 The majority of classes for the fall semester are already scheduled to be delivered with in-person and hybrid instruction.
 In planning for the fall, we are actively considering current and projected health and safety requirements, as well as measures recommended by the Centers for Disease Control and Prevention and requirements mandated by the State of Delaware.
 The University will continue to monitor these conditions, make adjustments as we receive new information about health and safety guidance and, most importantly, work with our campus units to advance academic excellence through both online and in-person instruction.

 Students and families can view the latest course instruction details in UD’s fall 2021 courses search, which includes the ability to search classes by instructional mode and view up to date information about both in-person and online course offerings.

 Students who do not upload proof of vaccination to the Secure Student Health Portal by the deadline will have a registration hold placed on their student records.

 At this time, the University is only requiring vaccination for students in advance of the fall semester, although faculty and staff have been highly encouraged to do so and continue to report positive momentum on this front.

 The close living arrangements and study and social behaviors of most college students present an elevated risk for continued spread of the coronavirus.
 In addition, immunizations for measles, mumps, rubella, tuberculosis and meningococcal meningitis have long been required for UD students and not for the average University employee.
-While UD Human Resources welcomes self-reported vaccination status from all faculty and staff, we recognize certain provisions apply to UD employees associated with various workforce groups, prohibiting universal requirements of this nature.

 If you plan to use any University facility or take part in any UD-sponsored in-person events (RSO meetings, club sports, etc.), yes.